privacyguides/privacyguides.org/docs/dns.en.md

 icon: material/dns
 ---

-!!! faq "Should I use encrypted DNS?"
+!!! question "Should I use encrypted DNS?"

     Encrypted DNS with third-party servers should only be used to get around basic [DNS blocking](https://en.wikipedia.org/wiki/DNS_blocking) when you can be sure there won't be any consequences.
 Encrypted DNS will not help you hide any of your browsing activity.